 YF 523 The Youth Minister as Person.
 This course provides an integrated overview of the process of human development in various social contexts with particular emphasis on implications for people in full time ministry.
 We will address psychological, cultural, family, and theological perspectives on the nature of personal and social development as we seek to answer the question, "What is God's intention for persons to develop into?"
 A life-span approach will explore core areas of identity development including: moral/faith, gender and sexuality, family, and cultural/ethnicity.
 Students will also reflect on their own life experiences in light of the course content.
+IYM only.
 4 units.
-ML

-YF 533 Youth Ministry in Practice.
-There are few opportunities to gather together a broad spectrum of youth ministry practitioners, authors, influencers and academics, and even fewer opportunities to be guided through them both theologically and praxiologically.
+ML academics, and even fewer opportunities to be guided through them both theologically and praxiologically.
 Doctor of Ministry students who have completed the cohort requirement will take this course as a capstone and will serve the course as mentors to master-s-level students exploring what is happening with youth ministry "on the ground."
+Not currently offered.
 4 units.
 ML